 It is important to note that, though most medication errors are not because of ill intent, many of them still count as negligence on the part of the physician, pharmacist, nurse practitioner, or another individual you may have interacted with.
 For example, a doctor assigning the wrong prescription dosage because they were distracted is inexcusable when it comes to patient care, and that person could be held liable in a medical malpractice case.

-Remember that in order to establish a medication error case as malpractice, you must be able to prove your professional relationship with the other party and that there was a breach of duty or care.
+Remember that in order to establish a medication error case as medical malpractice, you must be able to prove your professional relationship with the other party and that there was a breach of duty or care.
 Evidence is extremely important here, which means you should keep any medical bills, prescriptions, instructions, and other records related to the medication in question.

 Your next best step is to speak with a medical malpractice attorney that has experience in dealing with medication error cases.